 Federal criteria require that states make awards only to applicants that will primarily serve students that attend schools with a high concentration of low-income students, giving priority to applicants serving children in high-priority schools.
 Therefore, applicants must propose services ONLY to schools with 40 percent or more of the students enrolled eligible for free or reduced priced meals.
 Priority will be given to the following:

-2. Programs that provide opportunities for participants in science, technology, arts, engineering and mathematics (STEAM).
+2. Programs that provide opportunities for participants in science, technology, engineering and mathematics (STEM).

 3. Services to middle school and/or high school students